adku1173/acoupipe/sphinx/source/index.rst

 Pipeline Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Classes defined in the :code:`pipeline.py` module have the ability to iteratively perform tasks on the related computational pipeline to build up a data set.
+Classes defined in the :code:`pipeline.py` module have the ability to iteratively perform tasks on the related computational pipeline to build up a dataset.
-The results of these tasks are the features (and labels) associated with a specific sample of the data set.
+The results of these tasks are the features (and labels) associated with a specific sample of the dataset.
 Feature creation tasks can be specified by passing callable functions that are evoked at each iteration of the :code:`BasePipeline`'s :code:`get_data()` generator method.
 It is worth noting that such a data generator can also be used directly to feed a machine learning model without saving the data to file.
 Common machine learning frameworks, such as Tensorflow_, offer the possibility to consume data from Python generators.